-The Federal Reserve purchased over \$1 trillion in Treasuries in March and early April 2020.
-Duffie (2020) carefully examines that period and concludes that the Federal Reserve's intervention was crucial in stabilizing the U.S. Treasury market.
-Likewise, Fleming and colleagues (2022) report that many measures of illiquidity in Treasury and mortgage markets reached extraordinary levels in mid-March 2020 and improved rapidly and significantly over subsequent weeks.
+In carrying out its role as market-maker of last resort, the Federal Reserve purchased about \$1.3 trillion in Treasuries during March and early April 2020.
+Duffie (2020) examined that period and concluded that the Federal Reserve's intervention was crucial in stabilizing the U.S. Treasury market.
+Likewise, Fleming and colleagues (2022) report that measures of illiquidity in Treasury and mortgage markets reached extraordinary levels in mid-March 2020 and improved rapidly and significantly over subsequent weeks.
 Similarly, Vissing-Jorgensen (2021) notes that while the announcement of the Fed's purchases in March 2020 did not reduce Treasury and MBS rates, the execution of those purchases did reduce rates.